-This is where you will find details about all years of your programme as well as details about individual units for the current academic year.
+This is where you will find details about all individual units for the current academic year.

-The Catalogues also provide links to the relevant areas of the University's assessment regulations, showing how these are applied to this programme of study.
+The Catalogues also provide links to the relevant areas of the University's assessment regulations, showing how these are applied to your programme of study.